Is Vegan Leather Sustainable? Here's What You Should Know

 Vegan leather is a hot topic right now.
 But how sustainable is it, really?
 Here's what we found out—plus some alternatives to try.

 Think about your favorite handbag.
 What is it made of?
 For many, the answer is probably leather.
 And if not, odds are you have a backpack, wallet, shoes, or even a fanny pack that is.
 Unfortunately, from exploitative factory farming conditions to worrisome deforestation, it’s no secret that leather doesn't have the best rap when it comes to the environment.

 Even vegan leather has its pitfalls.
 Are they enough to write it off altogether, though?
 Are there other materials we should be using instead?
-This is exactly what we dive into in the latest episode of Good Together.
-Laura Wittig, Brightly’s CEO and co-founder, chats with Inder Bedi—the founder of the vegan leather goods company Matt & Nat.
+In an episode of Good Together, Laura Wittig, Brightly’s CEO and founder, chats with Inder Bedi—the founder of the vegan leather goods company Matt & Nat.
 Bedi has since gone on to launch 457 ANEW, a slow fashion line that creates handbags, clothing, and more out of some pretty surprising materials (hint: seatbelts may be involved).

 Continue reading below to learn more about vegan leather, Bedi's journey within sustainable fashion, and the innovative new materials that could make up your next handbag.

 Vegan leather mimics real leather, but it's produced using artificial or plant-based materials.
 In many instances—particularly within fast fashion—vegan leather is produced with PVC and polyurethane.
 These materials are plastic and petroleum-based, so not exactly the most eco-friendly alternative.

 That said, vegan leather can also derive from more natural materials such as cork, paper, and even apples and bananas.
 Yes, that’s right—the same ingredients used to make your morning smoothie can be used to make your handbag.